harsh191975-glitch/Cosmo-ERP-V1/README.md

 # 🚀 COSMO ERP

-> A modern financial & inventory ERP powered by a real double-entry accounting engine.
+A modern AI-powered ERP built on a real double-entry accounting engine.

 COSMO is a full-stack ERP dashboard designed to manage business finances with accuracy, clarity, and real-time insights.

-It combines accounting, inventory, and operational tracking into a single, fast, and reliable interface.
+It goes beyond traditional systems by leveraging AI to eliminate repetitive work, optimize workflows, and intelligently structure financial data — turning manual operations into automated, reliable processes.

 ---